Blog Article

 4. Red Rock Canyon

-Chock full of quality climbing opportunities, Red Rock Canyon is the premier rock climbing destination for Las Vegas residents and visitors alike.
-Red Rock Canyon has more than 2,500 climbing routes ranging from easy to challenging.
+Chock full of quality climbing opportunities, Red Rock Canyon is the premier destination for Las Vegas residents and visitors alike.
+Red Rock Canyon has over 2,500 climbing routes ranging from easy to challenging.
 Whether you choose to stay within your comfort zone or push the limits, you’ll enjoy dramatic scenery and possible bighorn sheep sightings as you tackle the Canyon’s vertical trails.
-Red Rock Canyon is just a little over a 30-minute drive from Las Vegas.
+Red Rock Canyon is just over a 30-minute drive from Las Vegas.

 5. Snowboarding at Lee Canyon